khvorov45/hcwstudyapp/frontend/src/md/about.md

 Top-left:

 - Home (main study site homepage)
+- Reports (main page, no content there, so redirects to this page)
-- Reports general info/overview (this page)
+- About (this page)
 - Tables
 - Plots